HewlettPackard/squest/docs/manual/administration/extras.md

 # Extras

-## Global Hooks
+## Instance/Request Hooks

-Global hooks are a way to call a RHAAP/AWX job template following the new state of a `Request` or an `Instance`.
+Instance/Requests hooks are a way to call a RHAAP/AWX job template following the new state of a `Request` or an `Instance`.

 For example, if you want to call a job template that performs an action everytime a `Request` switch to `FAILED` state.

-Form field:
+Create a RequestHook:

 - **name:** Name of your hook
-- **Model:** Target model object that will be linked to the hook (`Request` or an `Instance`)
-- **State:** State of the selected `model`.
-The hook will be triggered when an instance of the select model type will switch to this selected state
+- **State:** The hook will be triggered when an instance of the select model type will switch to this selected state
 - **Job template:** The RHAAP/AWX job template to execute when an instance of the selected model reach the selected state
 - **Extra vars:** extra variable as JSON to add to the selected job template